 With picky eating, there will be times when you have to “choose your battles.”
 Simply try to be patient with your child and keep in mind that, for kids with AFRID, this is a difficult process.

 Using Applied Behavior Analysis with AFRID

 If you and your child are still struggling with eating issues consider getting professional coaching help.
-This is where Caitlin Young can be of assistance.
-By utilizing in-home Applied Behavior Analysis (ABA).
-She can do the following:
+This is where our in-home behavior therapists can be of assistance.
+By utilizing in-home Applied Behavior Analysis (ABA),they can do the following:

 1. Work with both you and your child to help understand why your child has eating issues.

 2. Analyze your child’s eating behaviors and pick out patterns that emerge.

 3. Teach your child better ways to cope with the stress and anxiety that come from having an eating problem.

 4. Help make changes to you and your child’s lifestyle to reduce the potential for picky eating and low weight to happen in the future.